-You put the final touches on your blog post and lean back.
+Writing blog posts is a breeze.
+You smile as you add the final touches and lean back.
 There.
-All Done.
+All done.

-Confident that this post is The One That Makes You Famous, you look it over one more time.
+Confident that this post is The Post That Makes You Famous, you look it over one more time.
 And fear takes over.
-You shrug it off—you’ve been writing blog posts for awhile now.
+You shrug it off—you’ve been writing blog posts for a while now.
 This one’s good.
 It’s great!
 But your fingers shake as you click “publish.”

 And there’s no turning back.